Last updated: April 2026 · Sourced from official UK government publications

 📚 This is a plain-English definitions guide.
 All rates and thresholds are drawn from HMRC and gov.uk official sources.
-This is not financial advice — see the disclaimer below.
+This is not financial advice, see the disclaimer below.

 Stamp Duty Land Tax (SDLT) is a tax you pay when you buy property or land in England and Northern Ireland.
-It’s one of the biggest upfront costs of buying a home — and the rates changed in April 2025.
+It’s one of the biggest upfront costs of buying a home, and the rates changed in April 2025.
 Here’s exactly how it works and how much you’ll pay.

-Stamp Duty is paid on the purchase price of a property.
-It works in bands — like income tax — so you pay different rates on different portions of the price.
-You don’t pay one flat rate on the whole amount.
+Stamp Duty Land Tax (SDLT) is a tax paid by the buyer when purchasing property or land in England and Northern Ireland.
+It applies in bands, like income tax, so you pay different rates on different portions of the price, not one flat rate on the whole amount.
+Your solicitor handles the calculation and payment within 14 days of completion.

 It’s paid by the buyer, not the seller.
 Your solicitor usually handles the payment as part of the conveyancing process.
 You have 14 days from completion to file and pay.